nikochiko/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ##### Add alert messages for new and updated tutorials (optional)

 **When a new tutorial is published**, a new tutorial alert will be displayed for one month.
-This message disappears when a user has completed the tutorial or when a month has passed since the `createdAt` date, whichever comes sooner.
+This message disappears when a user has completed the tutorial (or some of it) or when a month has passed since the `createdAt` date, whichever comes sooner.
 You can _optionally_ display a custom message within the new tutorial alert by updating the `newMessage` field in `tutorials.json`, using markdown formatting within the message as needed.

 ![New Tutorial Message](public/tutorial_message_new.jpg)

 **When major updates are made to an existing tutorial**, an update alert will be displayed to users who have previously completed at least one lesson within the tutorial.
 Major changes include those that change solution code or fundamentally alter the concepts being taught.
 If a user were to return to a lesson in your tutorial and find that their old solution no longer passed the lesson, that would be an indicator that you've made a major change that requires an alert.
 Simple typo fixes, addition of graphics, etc., do not count as major updates.

 When submitting a PR that includes major tutorial updates, you should provide an `updateMessage` in `tutorials.json` that calls out what's changed, using markdown formatting as needed, and adjust the `updatedAt` field accordingly.
 This date will be compared to the date at which a user last completed a lesson to determine whether the message should be displayed.
 If displayed, the update message will disappear once a user has completed the updated version of the tutorial.
 Users who haven't visited a tutorial before its `updatedAt` date will never see the message.